 Pre-emergents attack weed seeds before they have a chance to germinate.
 This means you interrupt the growing process before weeds even become visible.
 With pre-emergent, you are taking preventative measures.

 When to apply pre-emergent herbicides: Pre-emergents are applied in the winter before green-up and in the fall to prevent weed seeds from germinating.
 However, they’ll be a waste of money after your weeds have already appeared.
-In a typical year in the Southeast, apply pre-emergent between February 15 and March 1 for summer weed prevention and again between late September and early October for winter weed prevention.
+In a typical year in the Southeast, apply pre-emergent in February for summer weed prevention and again between late September and early October for winter weed prevention.

 Forsythia is the signal: Want a visual reminder of the best time to apply pre-emergent in winter?
 Forsythia, a shrub with yellow flowers, is a natural indicator for pre-emergent applications.
 When you see forsythia beginning to bloom, you know it’s time to tackle weed prevention for the spring.